geoSABINA/sabinaNSDM/README.md

 The <strong>sabinaNSDM</strong> R package generates <strong>spatially-nested hierarchical species distribution models (NSDMs)</strong> that integrates species distribution models (SDMs) at various spatial scales to address niche truncation and produce more reliable predictions than traditional non-hierarchical SDMs. <strong>sabinaNSDM</strong> combines two SDMs calibrated with species occurrences and environmental covariates at global and regional scales.
 The global-scale model allows capturing extensive ecological niches, while the regional-scale model features high-resolution drivers of species distributions.
 This toolkit is designed to facilitate the implementation of NSDMs for ecologists, conservationists, and researchers aiming to produce more reliable species distribution predictions.

 <strong>sabinaNSDM</strong> streamlines the data preparation, calibration, integration, and projection of models across two scales.
-It automates (if necessary) the generation of background points, spatial thinning of species occurrences and absences (if available), covariate selection, single-scale modeling (global and regional), and the generation of NSDMs using two approaches (“covariate” and “multiply”). <strong>sabinaNSDM</strong> models use an ensemble modeling approach that combines multiple statistical techniques with the <strong>biomod2</strong> package (*Ecography*, <https://doi.org/10.1111/j.0906-7590.2004.03673.x>, Thuiller et al. 2009), thinning of species occurrences and absences with the <strong>ecospat</strong> package (*Ecography*, <https://doi.org/10.1111/ecog.02671.x>, Di Cola et al. 2017), and covariate selection of the <strong>covsel</strong>  package (*Ecological Informatics*,<https://doi.org/10.1016/j.ecoinf.2023.102080>, Adde et al. 2023b).
+It automates (if necessary) the generation of background points, spatial thinning of species occurrences and absences (if available), covariate selection, single-scale modelling (global and regional), and the generation of NSDMs using two approaches (“covariate” and “multiply”). <strong>sabinaNSDM</strong> models use an ensemble modelling approach that combines multiple statistical techniques with the <strong>biomod2</strong> package (*Ecography*, <https://doi.org/10.1111/j.0906-7590.2004.03673.x>, Thuiller et al. 2009), thinning of species occurrences and absences with the <strong>ecospat</strong> package (*Ecography*, <https://doi.org/10.1111/ecog.02671.x>, Di Cola et al. 2017), and covariate selection of the <strong>covsel</strong>  package (*Ecological Informatics*,<https://doi.org/10.1016/j.ecoinf.2023.102080>, Adde et al. 2023b).

 ### Citing sabinaNSDM package